Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Sometimes, the windage turret and elevation knob cannot get their job done alone.

-Speaking from a shooter’s experience, this accessory is easier to use than the manual bore sighting method for scope adjustments.
+In my experience, this accessory is EASIER to use than the manual bore sighting method for scope adjustments.

-As you zero through sight, you’ll see a laser pointer that gives you direction.
-All you have to do is dial the turrets, so it approaches closer to the laser pointer.
+As you zero through, you’ll see a laser pointer that gives you direction.
+All you have to do is dial the turrets so it approaches closer to the laser pointer.

 Ultimately, you don’t have to chase the zero everywhere on the paper target again.